kddubey/cappr/README.md

 So far, CAPPr has been tested for correctness on the following architectures:
 - GPT-2
 - GPT-J
-- GPT-NeoX (including StableLM, and its instruct and GPTQd versions)
+- GPT-NeoX (including StableLM, and its tuned/instruct and GPTQd versions)
 - Llama
 - Llama 2 (chat, raw, and its GPTQd versions)
 - Mistral.